 The Pink Bow Project

-In April 2018, The Pink Bow Project, debuted during National Child Abuse Prevention Month, at Gallery Shoal Creek in Austin, Texas.
-This large-scale, multimedia art installation, The Pink Bow Project, is designed to envelop its audience.
-Upon entering the gallery, you are confronted by 52 sheer panels hung from the gallery ceiling like curtains.
-Massive in scale, each 9’x4’ panel holds 1000 pink hair bows, a ubiquitous symbol of a girl’s childhood innocence.
-51,660 hair bows are displayed, representing the number of substantiated sexual abuse cases against young girls reported annually to national Child Protection Services agencies.
+In April 2018, The Pink Bow Project debuted during National Child Abuse Prevention Month at Gallery Shoal Creek in Austin, Texas.
+This large-scale, multimedia art installation is designed to envelop its audience.
+Upon entering the gallery, visitors are confronted by 52 sheer panels hung from the ceiling like curtains.
+Massive in scale, each 9’x4’ panel holds 1,000 pink hair bows, a ubiquitous symbol of a girl’s childhood innocence.
+In total, 51,660 bows are displayed, representing the number of substantiated sexual abuse cases against young girls reported annually to national Child Protection Services agencies.

-As you make your way through the gallery space, maneuvering through the panels like navigating through a maze, an audio component pulls you deeper into the space.
-Unified through experience, a crowd of voices is heard.
-From the crowd, a voice comes forward, stating their name and age at the time of their abuse, and then fades back into the crowd as another survivor’s voice comes to the forefront.
+As visitors make their way through the gallery space—maneuvering through the panels like navigating a maze—an audio component pulls them deeper into the experience.
+A crowd of voices emerges, unified through shared trauma.
+One by one, voices step forward, stating their name and age at the time of their abuse before fading back into the chorus as another survivor speaks.

-“The Pink Bow Project was created from a very personal space.
-The impetus came from the explosion of voices that began to speak about sexual assault, sexual exploitation, and childhood sexual abuse in late 2016.
-I found myself drawn deeper into my personal history as a survivor of childhood sexual abuse as these conversations moved from whispers to discussions, and ultimately into a movement across our national discourse.
-This process created space for me to reach in and reclaim a measure of power over the memories left behind.
-The Pink Bow Project shifts my story from an isolated, personal trauma to a shared, transformational experience with other survivors of childhood sexual abuse.
-In it, I found my space to speak.
-To say my name out loud.”
+“The Pink Bow Project was created from a deeply personal space.
+The impetus came from the explosion of voices in 2016 speaking out about sexual assault, exploitation, and childhood sexual abuse.
+As these conversations moved from whispers to national discourse, I found myself drawn deeper into my own history as a survivor.
+Through this process, I reclaimed a measure of power over the memories left behind.
+The Pink Bow Project shifts my story from an isolated trauma to a shared, transformational experience with other survivors.
+In it, I found my space to speak—to say my name out loud.”

 "My name is Karen, I was 10 years old."

-Your voice will be included with the thousands of other voices who have experienced childhood sexual abuse.
-Thank you for your support!
+Your voice will join the thousands of others who have lived this experience.
+Thank you for your support.

 120 St. Louis Avenue suite 149.
 Fort Worth, TX 76104